Fishier1224/Athena-s-Mini-IA/README.md

 <br /> With such a set up, the total database is 1050 photos for both subjects - tachi and tennis - while the validation set is 20% of the total database.
 #### "test.py" and "train.py"
 These are transfer learning models from the Kaggle "Cats vs Dogs" project.
 A total of five epochs are run.
+#### "model.pt" and "model_original.pt"
+These are exports of the trained model, which will be later used for iOS development.
+Note that the former document will be directly included in the swift project, while the latter file is not as important.